 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

 The graduate program is designed to train teachers and scholars in philosophy.
-The Department of Philosophy also is invested in helping students to use their philosophical training careers outside of academia.
+The Department of Philosophy is also invested in helping students to use their philosophical training careers outside of academia.
+The departmental Placement Director will help dissertation stage students prepare for the job market.

 Sample Plan of Study